Economy of Bulgaria: Mining and minerals

 Bulgaria's mining industry has declined in the post-communist era.
 Many deposits have remained underdeveloped because of a lack of modern equipment and low funding.
 Mining has contributed less than 2 percent of GDP and engaged less than 3 percent of the workforce in the early 2000s.
 Bulgaria has the following estimated deposits of metallic minerals: 207 million tons of iron ore, 127 million tons of manganese ore, 936 million tons of copper ore, 238 million tons of chromium ore, and 150 million tons of gold ore.
 Several of Bulgaria's minerals are extracted commercially; 80 percent of mining is done by open-pit excavation.
 Iron extraction at Kremikovtsi and elsewhere is not sufficient to support the domestic steel industry, but copper, lead, and zinc deposits fully supply the nonferrous metallurgy industries.
 A British firm has exploratory gold mines at Dikanyite and Gornoseltsi, and a domestic copper and gold mine operates at Chelopech.
 About 50 nonmetallic minerals are present in significant amounts.
 Substantial amounts of uranium are present in the Rhodope Mountains, but no extraction has occurred in the last 10 years.

 Despite the poor performance of the mining sector, productivity has increased in recent years.
 Mining remains one of the most important sources of export earnings and is still a significant contributor to economic growth.
 The mining industry is worth $760 mln, and, along with related industries, employs 120,000 people.
-The rising global prices of gold, lead and copper in 2010, as well as investments in zinc and coal production, have boosted economic growth in the mining sector after the Financial crisis of 2007–2008.
-As of 2010 Bulgaria ranks as the 19th largest coal producer in the world, 9th largest bismuth producer, 19th largest copper producer, and the 26th largest zinc producer.
+The rising global prices of gold, lead and copper in 2010, as well as investments in zinc and coal production, have boosted economic growth in the mining sector after the Great Recession.
+As of 2010, Bulgaria ranks as the 19th largest coal producer in the world, 9th largest bismuth producer, 19th largest copper producer, and the 26th largest zinc producer.
 In Europe, the country ranks fourth in gold production and sixth in coal production.

 The "Elatsite" copper mine and reprocessing facility, built during Vulko Chervenkov's rule, takes its place as one of the largest in South-Eastern Europe.
 It extracts 13 million tonnes of ore annually, producing about 42,000 tonnes of copper, 1.6 tonnes of gold and 5.5 tonnes of silver.

 Ferrous metallurgy has major importance.
 Much of the production of steel and pig iron takes place in Kremikovtsi and Stomana steel in Pernik, with a third metallurgical base in Debelt.
 In production of steel and steel products per capita the country heads the Balkans.
 As of 2009 the fate of Kremikovtsi steel factories has come under debate because of serious pollution in the capital, Sofia.

 The largest refineries for lead and zinc operate in Plovdiv, Kardzhali and Novi Iskar; for copper in Pirdop and Eliseina (now defunct); for aluminium in Shumen.
 In production of many metals per capita, such as zinc and iron, Bulgaria ranks first in Eastern Europe.